Saturnyne: Sat-Yr-9

-After murdering Courtney on Earth-616, Sat-Yr-9 takes on her identity.
-Sat-Yr-9 knew about Jamie Braddock's reality warping powers before anyone else (including Jamie himself), since she has already encountered Jamie's alternate reality counterpart.
-Sat-Yr-9 challenges Ross's coworker (and secret admirer) Nigel Frobisher to a high-stakes card game at the London Hellfire Club, and wins.
-Frobisher agrees to serve her, and she orders him to rescue the Earth-616 Jamie Braddock from Doc Croc, intending to use his powers as a living weapon against her adversaries.
-Sat-Yr-9 takes Kitty Pryde under her guidance, enrolling Kitty in the St. Searle's School for Young Ladies, and arranges a deal to save St. Searle's from bankruptcy.
+After murdering Courtney Ross, Sat-Yr-9 takes on her identity.
+Sat-Yr-9 knew about Jamie Braddock's reality warping powers before anyone else, since she has already encountered Jamie's alternate reality counterpart.
+Sat-Yr-9 challenges Ross's coworker Nigel Frobisher to a high-stakes card game at the Hellfire Club, and wins.
+Frobisher agrees to serve her, and she orders him to rescue the Earth-616 Jamie Braddock from Doc Croc, intending to use him as a weapon.
 Sat-Yr-9 later unmasks herself, revealing to Brian that she murdered Courtney and has taken her place; he swears revenge on the impostor for the crime as she and Jamie leaves.

-Still posing as the Earth-616's Courtney Ross, she has joined the Hellfire Club as its White Queen, with Viper, a former Hydra assassin, as her self-proclaimed "White Princess" and bodyguard.
-Someone claiming to be Courtney Ross has been seen in issues of Uncanny X-Men during the House of M crossover, as well as in the early issues of New Excalibur.
-Upon meeting Captain Britain during the House of M event, she was attacked and was accused of being her impostor, Sat-Yr-9, but upon revealing that she did not possess a tattoo on her thigh, was believed to be the true Courtney Ross (possibly resurrected as a side-effect of House of M).
-The Official Handbook of the Marvel Universe does not confirm if this was the true Courtney Ross, resurrected, or Sat-Yr-9 continuing to pose as her.
-She is then shown sacrificing herself to save Captain Britain from an attack by the Omega Sentinel.
-After the events of House of M, Sat-Yr-9 returns.
-She tries to convince Captain Britain that she is the real Courtney Ross, although he is still unconvinced.
-Later on, he has warmed up to the idea of Courtney actually being herself again, referring to her as Courtney and confiding in her.
+Still posing as Courtney Ross, Sat-Yr-9 joins the Hellfire Club as its White Queen.

 Sat'neen

-Sat'neen is a princess and sorceress from Earth 148, lover of Kylun, killed by Necrom.
+Sat'neen is a princess and sorceress from Earth-148.
+She was killed by Necrom.

 Queen Mother

 Queen of England in Earth-1193, a world filled with magic and mystical creatures, who coexist with humans.
 She is described by Brian Braddock as an "older and kinder" version of Saturnyne.